Updated: Jun 7

 We used four filters to capture M38 with our monochrome camera: Luminance, Red, Green and Blue.
 Below you can find what the stacked images look like for each filter.

 M38 is not very popular in the astrophotography world, most likely because it is "just another boring cluster" but we are glad we gave it some love and captured it for our own Messier catalog!
-We used to dislike these types of objects but they are very easy to process and do not require long exposure times that they kind of grow on you a little bit.
+We used to dislike these types of objects but they are very easy to process and do not require long exposure times they kind of grow on you a little bit.

 Have you captured M38?
 Show us your image in the comments below!